Russ Cochran: Professional career

+Senior career

 Cochran debuted on the Champions Tour with a tie for seventh at the Allianz Championship on February 15, 2009, at Boca Raton, Florida.
 He finished third at the U.S. Senior Open on August 2, 2009, at Carmel, Indiana, setting the Crooked Stick Golf Club course record with a third-round score of 8-under par 64.
 He ended the year by winning the Rookie of the Year award.
 In 2010, he earned his first victory on the Champions Tour, defeating Fred Funk on the first hole of a sudden-death playoff in the Posco E&C Songdo Championship in South Korea, and followed that up with another win in the tour's next event, the SAS Championship in North Carolina.

 Cochran won his maiden senior major championship at the 2011 Senior British Open Championship at Walton Heath.
 Cochran finished two strokes ahead of the third round leader Mark Calcavecchia.
 He shot a final round 67 which included six birdies in the first ten holes to open up a five stroke advantage.
 Despite a late charge by Calcavecchia, Cochran parred the last four holes and held on for a two stroke victory.
 Afterwards Cochran claimed having his son on the bag was a factor in his success.
 "It feels great, I had my son (Reed) on the bag, I told him I was going to work hard and come away with something good and I think he was the lucky charm."

 In June 2013, Cochran won for the fourth time on the Champions Tour at the Principal Charity Classic.
 He came from two shots back with a final round 67 to finish a single stroke ahead of Jay Don Blake.
 This ended a two-year title drought that Cochran had spent battling rib and wrist injuries.
 In October 2013, he won his second title of the year at the SAS Championship, where he finished with four consecutive birdies to beat David Frost by a single stroke.

+Personal life

 Cochran and his wife, Jackie, have four children: three sons and a daughter.
 His oldest son, Ryan, played golf at the University of Florida and aspires to play professionally like his father.
 Russ's son Case and nephew Rick III are also professional golfers.